 Facts do not have to be boring, especially if it helps achieve the desired result.
 Now that we know what these wild turkeys see, which is pretty much everything better than you, the question becomes, how do you blend in with the turkey habitat?

-In short, CAMO!
-But not just any camo.
+Yes, absolutely – camo everything – well, may not your hunting boots or hunting gloves.
+But don’t pattern with any old camo – be strategic.
 Here is where your clothing choice becomes complicated.
-Since these birds can virtually see everything and are skittish to the slightest movement, matching camo to surroundings is vital.
+Since these birds can virtually see everything and are skittish to the slightest movement, matching your turkey pants, jacket, hunting shirt, turkey vest and face mask to surroundings is vital.
 You need patterns the will break up your outline.

 This means you must choose the best turkey camo for hunting in forests and fields for the season.
 Different camo patterns worn in early spring will not be the same as in early fall.
 Here’s why.

 By the way, this post is just about the best turkey-hunting camo patterns.
-Make sure you are wearing the appropriate layers for the season.
-If you do take off a layer, ensure that the pattern continues into your underlayer (camo shirts) if hunting in what starts as a cool morning and works into warmer weather.
+Make sure you are wearing the appropriate layers for the hunting season.
+If you do take off a layer, ensure that the pattern continues into your underlayer (camo shirt) / merino wool base layer if hunting in what starts as a cool morning and works into warmer weather.
 The same applies to an afternoon turkey hunt.

 Fall Turkey Hunting Camo: Colors & Styles for Effective Concealment

-How to choose camo for hunting turkeys does not have to be difficult.
-The key is to pattern for the surroundings you’re hunting.
+How to choose turkey hunting camo patterns does not have to be difficult.
+Since you’re hunting from the ground, the key is to pattern for the surroundings you’re hunting.
 So, let’s start with the fall turkey hunt.

 Depending on the region you hunt, the early fall trees are still leafy.
 The foliage is already turning, with colours ranging from yellows, reds, and browns to greens.
 The ground is sparsely covered with leaves.

-For turkey hunting in the fields, a go-to pattern would be the Realtree Max7, comprised of browns, beige and grays.
-The Max7 design is comprised of reeds, grasses, corn, wheat, etc, which helps you blend in with marshes or open areas.
+For turkey hunting in the fields, you want to wear something that is patterned with reeds, grasses, corn, wheat, etc, in a brown, beige and gray colouring.
+A go-to camo pattern would be the Realtree Max7, which is designed to help you blend in with marshes or open areas.

 Digital Camo for Turkey Hunting